-Flexibility in how the leave is taken - priority areas to consider for negotiations Can paternity (maternity support) leave be taken in single day, half day options and within a longer period after the birth of the child?
-Can parental leave be taken in single day, half day options and can more than four weeks be taken in one year?
-Are notice periods for taking family leave shorter than the statutory requirements?
+Flexibility in how the leave is taken - priority areas to consider for negotiations

+- Can paternity (maternity support) leave be taken in single day, half day options and within a longer period after the birth of the child (at least one year as required from 6 April 2024)? - Can parental leave be taken in single day, half day options and can more than four weeks be taken in one year?

+□ Are notice periods for taking family leave shorter than the statutory requirements?